 - (1) Facility Plan: the applicant shall provide an Oil and Gas facility schedule with information addressing facility construction, facility operation start up, and facility operation parameters.
 The applicant shall provide site plans, elevations, and equipment details for the facility. - (2) Road Plan: The applicant shall submit an Oil and Gas road route plan that identifies adequate roads for oil and gas related truck traffic for exploration and production.
 The County shall review and revise as needed.
 The County may require the applicant to secure Right Of Way (ROW) Permits for County roads.
 The applicant may also be required to secure Right-of-Way (ROW) Permits for municipal and/or State roads where needed.
-The County may require the applicant to provide a cash bond security, a letter of credit, escrow deposit or other method acceptable to the County, and/or Road Improvement Agreement for use of County roads. - (3) Waste Disposal Plan: Reserve pits are prohibited.
-Injection of produced water on-site must be approved by NMOCD. - (4) Fire/Police/Emergency Response Plan: the applicant shall provide documentation of all location of fire, police, and emergency response service facilities which may be contacted for these services.
-The documentation shall be reviewed and revised where needed by the County Fire Department, and municipal and other agencies where needed.
+The County may require the applicant to provide a cash bond security, a letter of credit, escrow deposit or other method acceptable to the County, and/or Road Improvement Agreement for use of County roads (as outlined in the County's Cost Recovery Ordinance). - (3) Waste Disposal Plan: Reserve pits are prohibited. - (4) Fire/Police/Emergency Response Plan: the applicant shall provide documentation of all location of fire, police, and emergency response service facilities which may be contacted for these services.
+The documentation shall be reviewed, revised where needed, and approved by the County Fire Department and the County Sheriff, and by municipal and other agencies where needed.
 The applicant shall provide to the County a vicinity map with these facilities indicated, and a document narrative of information that includes contact information, address, directions, and distance to each facility.
-The applicant shall provide documents indicating communication with these facilities, and financial arrangements with these facilities and agencies for fire/police/emergency response support. - (5) Storm Water Pollution Prevention Plan (SWPPP): the applicant shall provide documentation of approval of a SWPPP for the subject site. - (6) Terrain Management Plan: The Terrain Management Plan shall include a narrative describing clear goals for post-production land management and how those goals are to be achieved.
+The applicant shall provide documents indicating communication with these facilities, and financial arrangements with these facilities and agencies for fire/police/emergency response support (as outlined in the County's Cost Recovery Ordinance). - (5) Storm Water Pollution Prevention Plan (SWPPP): the applicant shall provide documentation of approval of a SWPPP for the subject site. - (6) Terrain Management Plan: The Terrain Management Plan shall include a narrative describing clear goals for post-exploration and post-production land management and how those goals are to be achieved.
 A Terrain Management Plan shall address the restoration of all areas of the development where the surface was disturbed.
 The Terrain Management Plan shall include, but may not be limited to, the following information: